There are very few people I know who love Disney as much as

 Also on Splash Mountain, if you've made it down the drop without getting wet, don't get too comfortable.
 That elephant sees me coming every time.

 I cannot--CANNOT--wait to see the new Star Tours.
-Why must you taunt
+Why must

 me by speaking of it's awesomeness?